PW-SEA-CoDe/IDM-Vanilla/README.md

 This repository is a companion to [Interactive Design Models](https://github.com/PW-SEA-CoDe/InteractiveDesignModels) and focuses on Vanilla Javascript and Three.js to create a templated project which allows designers to load and interact with a Rhino '.3dm' file in a lightweight standalone web application.

-As Three's documentation is focused around implementation in JS, this repo acts as the foundation upon which our research and testing as part of the 2024 Perkins&Will 'Innovation Incubator' has taken place.
-Additional research has also been done using React-Three-Fiber(R3F) and can be found in a sibling repo here: [IDM - R3F](https://github.com/PW-SEA-CoDe/IDM-R3F)
+As Three's documentation is focused around implementation in Vanilla JS, this repo acts as the foundation upon which our research and testing as part of the 2024 Perkins&Will 'Innovation Incubator' has taken place.
+Additional research has also been done using React-Three-Fiber(R3F), a JSX wrapper for Three.js, and can be found in a sibling repo here: [IDM - R3F](https://github.com/PW-SEA-CoDe/IDM-R3F)

 ## Scope

-This project aims to explore the potential for users to interact with 3d models on the web using Three.
-Our initial goal is to better understand the core functionality that Three provides and develope best practices around model loading, site structure and model interactivity.
-In service of that goal, the project currently is focused around research and testing of the following components:
+This project focuses on creating a simple template which tries to integrate all of the 'essential' components required to build a client-side Three.js web application.
+Our goal was to research and test the best practices for model loading, site structure and model interactivity and, in service of this goal, the current codebase focuses on the following topics:

 - Loading .3dm files and accessing model data (layers, materials, attributes, etc.)
 - Creation of basic Three.js scene and critical components (lighting, camera, controls, etc.)
 - Interaction with model components (i.e. click or hover over model geometry)
 - Interaction between UI elements on model components
 - Basic styling of UI and models

+The current application incorporates all of the items above, although there is still considerable work needed for styling, interaction and QOL which we hope to continue exploring.

 ## Quick-Start Guide